project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/02-gama-model-preparation.md

-# 2. Prepare the middleware and a GAMA Experiment for Unity
+# 2. Middleware and GAMA requirements

-This chapter explains how to quickly expose the middleware and the GAMA model so Unity can preview and render the experiment.
+This chapter explains how to correctly expose the middleware and the GAMA model so Unity can preview and render the experiment.

+## In GAMA
-## Unity Linker
+### Unity Linker

 A Unity-compatible experiment normally defines a species that extends `abstract_unity_linker`.